English II Honors Syllabus

 The Course at a Glance

 Students will use a critical lens to analyze racism and ethnocentrism in texts from the past and how they may have relevance to the ways we live our lives today and can serve as a starting point for positive forms of social change in the future.
 Additionally, students will use the gender/feminist lens to analyze texts for perceptions of masculinity and femininity; it is important for women to create a feminine/feminist way of writing and reading, and that any text cannot exist outside of a gender frame of reference.
 Lastly, students will learn to apply a Reader-Response lens in order to analyze how a text reflects the experience, beliefs, and understanding of its reader.
+Students will then take a literary lens of their choosing and apply it to a critical analysis of their choice reading text.

-Unit Five: Atrocities and Remembrances:
+Unit Three: Atrocities and Remembrances:

-(Bridge to the impact of historical tragedy on literature, genre study: graphic novel) Students read Art Spiegelman’s graphic novels Maus to answer: to answer: What kinds of captivity and freedom does the author explore in Maus.
+(Bridge to impact of historical tragedy on literature, genre study: graphic novel) Students read Art Spiegelman’s graphic novels Maus to answer: to answer: What kinds of captivity and freedom does the author explore in Maus.
 What stifles or prevents people from being completely free?
 How do they circumvent and defy the rules imposed on them and attempt to live ordinary lives despite revolution and war?
 Students will also analyze literary nonfiction, fiction, speeches, visual sources, and selections of art and music to more deeply understand historic atrocities as well as the relationship between responsibility and human tragedy.

-Your presence and voice in class is important, so make attendance a priority.
+Your presence and voice in class are important, so make attendance a priority.
 If you are anticipating missing class, please let your teacher know in advance.
 If your absence is unexpected, make sure you have checked Schoology and other platforms we use to see what you have missed so you can keep up with the work or ask any clarifying questions you may have.

 Attending class does not simply mean that your body is physically present in the room, but rather that you are an active participant in your own learning.

 Once again, your voice in class is vital.
 You will be expected to participate in class in multiple ways.
 I will offer as many ways as possible to actively participate, both in writing and verbally.
-I will also make sure to practice participation in smaller, low-stakes and low pressure tasks, especially at first.
+I will also make sure to practice participation in smaller, low-stakes, and low-pressure tasks, especially at first.

 3. Grading and Turning in Work